cgeeng/FinalProject/Instructions/ProductRetrospective.md

 * Team Member Name, and their role in the project.
 What was one thing you learned from them.
 Rating (between 0-4) of their contribution to the project.

 The last part is always hard to do.
-It is important to remember that this is a learning experience, and that you are not trying to 'get' your team members.
-You are trying to provide feedback that is constructive and helpful.
+It is important to remember that this is a learning experience, and that rating yourself and others is something that happens in a work environment.
 We will only be using the rating very lightly as we evaluate other metrics towards individual contribution.

 ## Grading